Part-time fee-paid Employment Judge (assigned to the West Midlands region of the Employment Tribunals)

 Areas of Practice

-Tim Kenward’s main area of practice is employment law, but other areas of work are undertaken, including civil litigation (particularly employer’s liability and public liability personal injury claims) and local government work.
+Tim Kenward’s main area of practice as a barrister is employment law, but other areas of work are undertaken, including civil litigation (particularly employer’s liability and public liability personal injury claims) and local government work.

 Recent Appeal Cases